SUNDOG TIME (not your typical full time job)

 - It is fine to make up some time over the weekend, we prefer that you take Sunday’s off and our policy is no client communications or work on Sunday unless of an emergency – after all everyone needs a day of rest.

-- Take that long lunch and a workout with a friend or be there when your child comes home from school and if you need to sleep in by all means do it.
+- Take that long lunch, enjoy a workout with a friend or be there when your child comes home from school and if you need to sleep in, by all means do it.

-- Take a nap, nothing better than a half hour nap in the afternoon sunshine – try it you will be amazed how much you get done afterwords.
+- Take a nap, nothing better than a half hour nap in the afternoon sunshine – try it you will be amazed how much you get done afterward.